felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 1. Select the TastyCloud element to be mapped from the **Produits** dropdown, then match it with the HubRise element from the **Produits POS**.
 1. Once finished, click **Enregistrar** to save the mapping.

+---

+**IMPORTANT NOTE**: If you change the name of a product on your EPOS instead of deleting it and recreating another, the EPOS code will remain the same.
+The change will therefore not be registered in TastyCloud.
+It is advised that, under such circumstances, the product be deleted and a new one created.

+---

 ### Remove TastyCloud Menu to HubRise Catalog Mapping

 The mapping between a specific TastyCloud product, option or quantity to HubRise can be disconnected.
 Breaking this connection does not delete the item from the menu or from HubRise.